Digital Identity Protection Overview: Basics, Risks, and Key Facts

 Digital identity protection has become an important topic as people rely more on online accounts, mobile devices, digital payments, and cloud-based platforms.
 Every online interaction creates pieces of personal information that can be stored, shared, or exposed through cyber incidents.
 From email addresses and passwords to financial details and social media profiles, digital identity now plays a major role in everyday life.

-Understanding Digital Identity Protection
+Digital Identity Protection Explained

 • Growth of online banking and digital payments